How to Legally Add Children to Approved Family Immigration Petitions for Foreign National Parents

 Adding Stepchildren or Adopted Children

 A stepchild who joined the family after the approval of the I-130 can come with the rest of the family if they were under 18 when the foreign national beneficiary married the stepchild’s biological parent.
 The new spouse of the beneficiary also can come with the rest of the family.
 A child who was adopted after the approval of the I-130 can come at the same time if they were under 16 when they were adopted, and the beneficiary has held physical and legal custody of them for at least two years.
-(The age requirement rises from 16 to 18 if the beneficiary adopted a sibling of the adopted child as well.)
+(If the beneficiary adopted two biological siblings, only one sibling must have been under 16 while the other may have been under 18 when adopted.)

 Adding Illegitimate Children